1. Who was on the Committee?

-Six members have been appointed to the Committee by the Minister for Regional Communications, Senator the Hon Bridget McKenzie, including Mr Sean Edwards (Chair), Ms Wendy Duncan, Ms Johanna Plante, Ms Robbie Sefton, Ms Kylie Stretton and Mr Paul Weller.
+Six members were appointed to the Committee by the Minister for Regional Communications, Senator the Hon Bridget McKenzie, including Mr Sean Edwards (Chair), Ms Wendy Duncan, Ms Johanna Plante, Ms Robbie Sefton, Ms Kylie Stretton and Mr Paul Weller.

 2. Why were these Committee members appointed?

-The Committee Chair and members all have experience in regional and/or telecommunications matters.
-The Committee also provides a broad geographical representation, with members from South Australia, Victoria, New South Wales, Queensland and Western Australia.
+The Committee Chair and members all had experience in regional and/or telecommunications matters.
+The Committee also provided a broad geographical representation, with members from South Australia, Victoria, New South Wales, Queensland and Western Australia.